jerryjappinen/Servant/site/content/technical-docs/about/paths.md

 ## Path formats

 Servant can handle arbitrary paths in three different formats.
-A path can be converted from one format to another with `format()->path()`, or requested in any format when using any getter method of a path-related property.
+A path can be converted from one format to another with `paths()->format()`, or requested in any format when using any getter method of a path-related property.

 - **Plain**: relative to Servant's root
 	- e.g. `site/theme/assets/scripts/jquery/`